Raaxxy/pricing-page/README.md

 - Padding: Vertical 3 units, Horizontal 6 units.
 - Shadow: Extra large.
 - Hover effect: Background color transitions to Indigo-600.

-## Responsiveness:

-- The page must be mobile-responsive.
-- Use TailwindCSS responsive modifiers (`sm:`, `md:`, `lg:`) to adjust the layout based on breakpoints.

-## Deliverables:

-- The final HTML for the pricing page.
-- Don’t use any plugins.
-- Don’t make any customizations to the Tailwind config (use the default config).